optittm/bugprediction/docs/advanced_configuration.md

 #### The `*` Operator

 The `*` operator matches any version without restriction.
+It acts as the default rule if no other is specified.
 For example, if the configuration is:

 ```json
 {